cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 ## Run COJAC

 The main feature of COJAC is to detect the presence of a certain variant based on the presence of a combination of mutations.
-In order to specify the input files and output charactertistics, we adjust the `config.yaml` file:
+In order to specify the input files and output charactertistics, let's change the `config.yaml` file:

 ```yaml
 general: